DECONSTRUCTING THE INTEGRITY OF …

 And they related to them what had happened on their journey and how he had become known to them in the breaking of the bread.
 And as they recounted these things, there he was standing there right in their midst.
 But they were in shock, even terrified, and began to think that maybe they were beholding a spirit.
 And he said to them:

 “Why are you so troubled and why are those conflicting thoughts arising in your hearts?
 See my hands?
 Look at my feet!
-[Confirm for yourselves that] it is truly me, myself.
+[Confirm this for yourselves.]
+It is truly me, myself.
 Take hold and look closely because a spirit that you may behold does not have the flesh and bones that you see me to have.”

 And while they yet disbelieved from joy and with profound shock, he said to them: